wizo06/japanese/docs/Fundamentals/inflection.md

 ### Past-Tense

+To express the past-tense of an engine, we use the **helper verb 「た」 or 「だ」**.

-To inflect into past-tense, we attach the helper verb 「た」 to the engine.
+How do we attach 「た」 to the engine?
+We first inflect the engine and then attach the 「た」 to it.

 ???+ info "う-engine"
     **For one-row verbs**, drop the 「る」 and attach the helper verb 「た」.
 Examples: